Texas water shortages persist; 'fragile' power grid returns to life | Headlines

 Texas water shortages persist; 'fragile' power grid returns to life

-Nearly half of Texans struggled on Friday with disrupted water service, the latest fallout from a crippling winter storm that caused five days of blackouts before the state's embattled power grid sprang back to life.
-All the state's power plants were functioning again, although more than 195,000 homes remained without electricity on Friday morning, and more than 14.4 million people in 160 of 254 Texas counties had water service disruptions, according to the Texas Commission on Environmental Quality.
+In the latest fallout from a crippling winter storm, more than 14 million Texans on Friday had to endure disrupted water service, leaving many longing for a hot shower just as the state's power grid jerked back to life after five days of blackouts.
+All the state's power plants were functioning again, although more than 195,000 homes remained without electricity on Friday morning, and residents of 160 of Texas' 254 counties had water service disruptions, according to the Texas Commission on Environmental Quality.

 Lina Hidalgo, the top elected official in Harris County, which encompasses Houston, said she was pleased with progress, but warned residents to brace for more hardship.
 "The grid is still fragile," she said, noting cold weather would persist for a few days, which would "put pressure on these power plants that have just come back on."